 Periodically you may receive update notifications from Appsource/Power BI about a new version of the app.
 When you install the new version, the following options are available:

-Choose Update the workspace and the app, then click Install.
+Select Update the workspace and the app, and then select Install.
 This will install the update, overwriting the existing/installed workspace and app.

 Follow the steps below to make sure your dataset configurations are set correctly: